mundschenk-at/wp-typography/readme.txt

 = 2.0.1 - July 14, 2010 =

-* Applied title filter to blog name and description
+* Applied wp-Typography's title filter to bloginfo('name') and bloginfo('description')
 * Prevented processing of wp_title() and wp_post_title() so that HTML tags do not appear in page title

 = 2.0 - July 7, 2010 =